dapr/components-contrib/tests/certification/state/postgresql/README.md

 * Not prone to SQL injection on read
 * Not prone to SQL injection on delete

+## TTLs and cleanups

+1. Correctly parse the `cleanupIntervalInSeconds` metadata property:
+   - No value uses the default value (3600 seconds)
+   - A positive value sets the interval to the given number of seconds
+   - A zero or negative value disables the cleanup
+1. The cleanup method deletes expired records and updates the metadata table with the last time
+1. The cleanup method doesn't run if the last iteration was less than `cleanupIntervalInSeconds` or if another process is doing the cleanup

 ## Connection Recovery

 1. When PostgreSQL goes down and then comes back up - client is able to connect